hirak99/steam_deck_encryption/README.md

 If you complete Step 2 successfully, you're pretty much done - except you still have data left in the unencrypted partition.
 All you need now is to remove any critical information from there, and leave a minimal system.

+### 3A.
+Log out and delete un-needed files from the unencrypted partition

 NOTE: Some of these are irreversible, so please be extra careful that you are doing it on the right partition.

 Do the following **before you decrypt** -